ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 shaved and well washed, and then stretched on a
 frame made of upright and cross pieces strongly fas-
 tened together, and the bars are perforated with a
-series of holes to receive hard wood or iro
+series of holes to receive hard wood or iron
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_new-england-farmer-a-monthly-journal_1850-03-02_2_5%2Fsim_new-england-farmer-a-monthly-journal_1850-03-02_2_5_jp2.zip%2Fsim_new-england-farmer-a-monthly-journal_1850-03-02_2_5_jp2%2Fsim_new-england-farmer-a-monthly-journal_1850-03-02_2_5_0010.jp2/pct:8.785822,16.151545,73.378582,74.277168/,600/0/default.jpg"/>
 </td>